django-cms/django-cms/docs/introduction/index.rst

 These tutorials take you step-by-step through some key aspects of this work.
-They're not intended to explain the :doc:`topics in depth </topics/index>`, or provide :doc:`reference material </reference/index>`, but they will leave you with a good idea of what it's possible to achive in just a few steps, and how to go about it.
+They're not intended to explain the :doc:`topics in depth </topics/index>`, or provide :doc:`reference material </reference/index>`, but they will leave you with a good idea of what it's possible to achieve in just a few steps, and how to go about it.

 Once you're familiar with the basics presented in these tutorials, you'll find the more in-depth coverage of the same topics in the :doc:`How-to
 </how_to/index>` section.

-The tutorials follow a logical progession, starting from installation of django CMS and the creation of a brand new project, and build on each other, so it's recommended to work through them in the order presented here.
+The tutorials follow a logical progression, starting from installation of django CMS and the creation of a brand new project, and build on each other, so it's recommended to work through them in the order presented here.